michael-sevcik/CommandLineParser/.Documentation/ArgumentParsing.OptionBuilder.md

 # OptionBuilder

-Object that enables creating of options using fluent syntax.
-To specify a option's configuration use the following listed methods:
+This is `OptionBuilder` class which represents object that enables user to create one of the default options.
+User just needs to use some of the OptionBuilder's methods to customize their desired option and consequently register the option to the particular `Parser`.

+## Methods

 - `public OptionBuilder WithShortSynonyms(params char[]? shortSynonyms)` -> Sets the short synonyms of the option, e.g. "-f".
 Default value is null.